brokedarius/Auto-Up/README.md

 The script work out of the box if the following directories are created.
 Just compile them where you want to keep them and create shortcuts for the exes you will place in your shell:sendto folder.
 To navigate there just type shell:sendto in your file explorer.

-Feel free to edit any of this and recompile with WINPS2-EXE to suit your likings, I just tried to cover most use cases and have it work out of the box.
+Feel free to edit any of this and recompile it to suit your likings, I just tried to cover most use cases and have it work out of the box.

 You can change those as much as you want, the $ENV:USERNAME variable is there so it works out of the box on any setup, just represents your current username on windows.